-The project includes approximately 3600 linear feet of riverbank restoration and will restore approximately 5.5 acres of riparian and upland area.
+The project includes approximately 3600 linear feet of riverbank armoring and will restore approximately 5.5 acres of riparian and upland area.
 Construction will include tree removal and grading of the riverbank to stabilize the near vertical near bank area.
 Once stable, hard armoring and establishment of native vegetation will provide lasting riverbank stability.
 Native vegetation establishment will be completed to compliment the Minnesota River Valley and Huber Park.
+The full amount of the ENRTF funds will be used to fund the construction of the bank stabilization improvements.